oscarprdev/Twitter_clone/README.md

 ## Description

 Frontend clean architecture application done with React, Redux, Typescript and Tailwind running with Golang api using PostgreSQL database as well as Cloudflare to store images on R2.

-Of course, there are unit and e2e tests working with Vitest, React testing library and Playwright.
+In testing, it's working for unit tests with Vitest, React Testing Library, and Mock Service Worker enabling HTTP request interception.
+For end-to-end tests, I've opted for Playwright.

 ## Design system